 Let's follow our experienced programmer's thoughts through the rest of a solution.
 She has chosen to draw a square (a special kind of rectangle) and subdivide it.

-The first step: figure out how many turtle steps each side of the square needs to be.
-Since it will be split in half and into thirds, she needs a length that is a multiple of 2 and 3.
+Her first step: figure out how many turtle steps each side of the square should be.
+Since it will be split in half and into thirds, she wants a length that is a multiple of two and three.
 She likes nice round numbers so she makes each side of the square 120 turtle steps (120/2=60; 120/3=40).
-As you can see, it's nice to know a little bit of math when you're programming.
+As you can see, it's nice to know a little bit of math when you're programming a computer.

-With this decided, she first writes her program down on paper in pseudocode.
+With this decided, the experienced programmer first writes her program down on paper in pseudocode.

 (Written on Paper)